 Adult Thyroid Eye Disease

 Thyroid disease can cause multiple vision and eye problems.
 These include bulging eyes, dry eyes, eyelid retraction, double vision and even loss of vision.
 These problems are usually addressed by a general ophthalmologist.
-When the symptoms have subsided, except for double vision, the patient is then referred to a pediatric ophthalmologist and strabismus specialist.
-With time, the double vision can resolve, but some patients ultimately need eye muscle surgery.
+When the symptoms have subsided, except for double vision, you are then referred to a pediatric ophthalmologist and strabismus specialist.
+With time, the double vision can resolve, but some people ultimately need eye muscle surgery.

 Head Injuries; Cranial Nerve Palsies; Diabetes; Brain Tumors; Strokes